miguelmmattar/VentOut-full-stack/README.md

 ## How to run

 1. Clone this repository
+2. Create a .env file according to .env.example
-2. Make sure you have docker and docker-compose installed
+3. Make sure you have docker and docker-compose installed
-3. Build the docker with:
+4. Build the docker with:
 ```bash
 docker-compose up --build nginx
 ```